-Though the exact cause of the syndrome is not known, studies reveal that medical conditions causing inflammation in other parts of the body can be a potential cause for the syndrome.
+Though the exact cause of the syndrome is unknown, studies reveal that medical conditions causing inflammation in other parts of the body can be a potential cause for the syndrome.
 The quality of life is affected as the need to urinate often can make it necessary for individuals to stay at home and unable to exercise.
 Sexual relationships may suffer due to the painful symptoms.

 Painful Bladder Syndrome.
 Image Credit: Anetlanda / Shutterstock